dc4eu/educational-pilot/README.md

 For new users, we recommend starting with:

-1. Review the [Governance in Education and Professional Qualifications](./governances): to understand types of governnaces and legal regimes at cross-border level
+1. Review the [Governance in Education and Professional Qualifications](./governances): to understand types of governance and legal regimes at cross-border level
 2. Review the [Sectorial Rulebook](./sectorial-rulebook/) to understand the framework principles
 3. Learn about the [eIDAS scenarios](./eidas-scenarios/) to understand the trust models
 4. Explore the [Authorisation Model](./eaa-based-authorisation-model/) to understand how trust chains work